 Lightning bugs are disappearing in many areas of the country, so you should get in on firefly night hikes while you can.
 These hikes are often open to all ages and led by local parks, outfitters, or hiking groups.
 If you can’t find a sponsored firefly hike, you can look for a park with extended hours and plan your own firefly night hike with your favorite hiking buddy or hiking group.

 Synchronous Fireflies / Blue Ghost Fireflies

 Common fireflies flash at different times but have you heard of blue ghost fireflies otherwise known as synchronous fireflies?
-These are a unique species of firefly that can be found in the Appalachians as well as parts of Tennessee, Georgia, North Carolina, and South Carolina.1
+These are unique species of fireflies that can be found in the Appalachians as well as parts of Tennessee, Georgia, North Carolina, and South Carolina.1

 If you want to see the amazing light show of hundreds or even thousands of blue ghost fireflies light up at once, consider one of the tours in the Great Smoky Mountain National Park.
 The park organizes a shuttle service from Sugarlands Visitor Center to the viewing area at Elkmont.
 This tour is so popular they have a lottery system.
 Be sure to sign up early!